Decide how important each topic is to you, personally.

 Your insurance agent will discuss everything in detail so you can decide on the appropriate cover and premium payments.

-This guide covers the basics of relocating to NYC, finding an apartment, and understanding the lease application process, and tenancy details.
+This NYC Apartment Rental Guide covers the basics of relocating to Manhattan, finding an apartment, and understanding the lease application process, and tenancy details.
 You will have many questions, so please remember we are here to support and advise you, so you make all the right decisions.

 Our goal is to make sure you achieve your goals as our first step to building a long-standing business relationship.